dacaraway/coin_collector/README.md

   + Game Description: Use the keyboard to move mario to get the coin while avoinding the shells.
   + [Game Design Doc](GameDesignDoc.md)

+### Programs used to create
+  + Qt Creator was used to make this game, and will be needed to compile.
+  + Doxygen must also be used to run the doxygen instuctions to generate html files containing class documentations.

 ### Compile & Run Instructions
 ```shell